icantrap/YATTHS/README.md

 ### Acknowledgments

 This project is a fork of [Tsum Tsum Advanced Heart Sending](http://www.criticalgenesis.com/ttahs.html), authored by [/u/RinArenna](https://www.reddit.com/user/RinArenna).
 A big thanks to all of their work making the original scripts.

+## Disclaimer

+Software provided as-is.
+Use at your own risk.
+We take no responsibility for anything that happens on your environment.

 ## License